-In the right-side menu, you can choose to turn on/off the pad and also select the type of supports that will be generated: None (no supports will be generated), On build plate only (the supports will be generated only on the print platform), or Everywhere (supports will be generated everywhere, that means even between various parts of the model).
+In the right-side menu, you can choose to turn on/off the pad and also select the type of supports that will be generated: None (no supports will be generated), On build plate only (the supports will be generated only on the print platform), or Everywhere (supports will be generated everywhere, that means even between various parts of the model - this might be necessary for complex shapes).
 You can then move onto support generation, but you can always come back and change these options.